Chicano 50 Cocktail Marks 50th Anniversary of the Founding of San Antonio CineFestival

 “Looking back, transferring the festival to the Guadalupe Cultural Arts Center was one of the most consequential decisions of my career,” Medrano said.
 “It secured the festival’s future by embedding it within a robust organization and community.”

-Nearly five decades after a projector was lifted into a tree and films flickered across white sheets in a vacant lot, the festival’s founding vision — community-driven filmmaking rooted in the Chicano experience and open to universal human stories — continues to resonate.
+Five decades after a projector was lifted into a tree and films flickered across white sheets in a vacant lot, the festival’s founding vision — community-driven filmmaking rooted in the Chicano experience — continues to resonate.

 Media Contact: